ekopen/live_trading_engine/README.md

 - This code is containerized via Docker and currently runs on a Digial Ocean server.
 Dashboards (available on my website) are created via Grafana.

 ## Future Improvements
-- Introduce Kubernetes for automatic resource scaling
+- Introduce Kubernetes for automatic resource scaling.
+- Create one config file for all modules, as well as JSON files for different ML models/strategies.